 What’s considered preventive care?
 It's what you do to keep yourself healthy, such as your yearly exam, immunizations and health screenings.

-So what happens if you get care outside of your network?
-First and foremost, you won’t receive the discounted rates that you get as part of your plan.
-And the parts of your plan that help control your costs, such as coinsurance, copays and deductibles, may not work the same – or at all.
+First and foremost, if you get care outside of your network, then you won’t receive the discounted rates that you get as part of your plan.
+And the parts of your plan that help control your costs, such as coinsurance, copays and deductibles, may not work the same.

 Certain types of plans don’t cover any of the costs associated with an out-of-network visit.
-Other plans may still cover part of the visit cost, but then you may be responsible for paying a larger portion of the remainder.
+Other plans may cover part of the visit, but you may be responsible for paying a larger portion of the cost than if the visit were in network.

-How do I find a doctor who is in my network and takes my insurance?
+How do I find a doctor who’s in my network and takes my insurance?

 These are your best options for how to check if your doctor is in-network: